-These deliciously decadent bites of goodness have a deep and satisfying mocha flavor, great texture and healthy ingredients!
+These deliciously decadent energy bites have a deep and satisfying dark chocolate mocha flavor, great texture and healthy ingredients!

 Yesterday was National Chocolate Day, so naturally, we had to post a recipe that includes chocolate as one of the key flavors!

 Why don't they have National Chocolate Day more often, I wonder?!

 (We would have posted it yesterday, but were knee-deep in pumpkin-painting obligations!)

 Inspired by Maleficent, they are dark, filled with natural ingredients and give you the energy of the powerful Mistress of the Moors!